Rebecca Judd

 Rebecca Judd (née Twigley, born 27 January 1983) is an Australian model, television presenter and the wife of former Australian Football League player Chris Judd.
 She has previously been host of Victorian-based travel program Postcards and was weekend weather presenter on Nine News Melbourne.

 Early life

+Judd was born in Perth, Western Australia, to parents who had emigrated from New Zealand in the late 1970s to take up employment in the WA mining industry.
+Hugh Twigley, her father, is of Scottish and Irish ancestry, and Kerry Brown, her mother, has Māori heritage.
+At the time they relocated to Australia, they were aged 22 and just 16, respectively.
+Judd has a younger sister, Kate Twigley.

-Judd spent her earliest years in a coastal town, Leeman, Western Australia.
-While living there, her parents worked in the mineral sands mining industry.
+The Twigley family spent Judd's earliest years in a coastal town, Leeman, Western Australia.
+While living there, Judd's parents worked in the mining of mineral sands.
 At an event at Crown Perth in August 2025, Judd told the audience, "We would just ride our bikes around with no helmets, we'd leave for the whole day and come back late at night."

-When Judd was five years old, her family moved to Thornlie, a suburb of Perth.
-As a teenager, she attended Kent Street Senior High School.
-At the Crown Perth event, Judd also said:
+When Judd was five years old, she moved to Thornlie, a suburb of Perth.
+Her parents separated, and from then onwards she and her sister divided their time between Perth and regional WA.
+She attended Yale Primary School in the Perth suburb of Gosnells, and Kent Street Senior High School in Kensington, yet another suburb of Perth.

+Judd's childhood was punctuated by "a lot of trips to New Zealand".
+During those trips, her family would gather with local relatives at her grandfather's large farm, and share food cooked in an underground oven according to the traditional Māori Hāngī method.
+However, the family was not wealthy, and at other times struggled to pay for such things as groceries, school uniforms, and school excursions.

+At the Crown Perth event in 2025, Judd also said:

-"I met my husband at [a Sunday afternoon drinking session at] The Cott [The Cottesloe Beach Hotel], as you do.
+"I met my husband [Chris Judd] at [a Sunday afternoon drinking session at] The Cott [The Cottesloe Beach Hotel], as you do.

 And the rest is history.
 He was in Joondanna at the time, and then I kind of nuzzled my way into that place."

+In 2017, Chris Judd told broadcaster Mark Howard his side of the story.
+He had convinced teammate Daniel Kerr to accompany him to the hotel, to drink some beers.
+When his future wife caught his eye, "I saw someone who was incredibly attractive and pretty drunk, and that was my sweet spot!", he explained.
+Nothing "full on" happened that day, he continued, probably because at the time he was dating another girl.
+When that relationship ended, the future Mr and Mrs Judd got together.
+"Initially," Chris Judd admitted, "I was just thinking, 'This girl’s a belter, let's run with this.'"